csc-training/GenieWebApp.jl/docs/src/deploying-to-virtual-machine-using-openstack.md

   - *Key Pair*: `<keyname>`
   - *Security Groups*: `SSH`, `HTTP`, `HTTPS`

-By including the `SSH` security group we can connect to our virtual machine via SSH.
-Furthermore, by including `HTTP` and `HTTPS` security groups we allow traffic from the internet to the web server and application deployed on the virtual machine.
+By including the `SSH` security group, we can connect to our virtual machine via SSH.
+Furthermore, by including `HTTP` and `HTTPS` security groups, we allow traffic from the internet to the web server and application deployed on the virtual machine.

 ### Adding a Public IP
 Associating the virtual machine with a public IP allows users to connect to it with the methods we have set on the security groups.
 To create and associate a public IP, navigate to the menu next to *Create Snapshot* and select *Associate Floating IP*.
 Then, on the *IP Address* field, click the *plus* sign to allocate a new floating IP.
 Once allocated, select the created floating IP and press *Associate*.
 We denote the value of the floating IP as `<public-ip>`.